PCI penetration testing: Requirements, frequency, and compliance guide

 When does PCI DSS 4.0 go into effect?

-PCI DSS 4.0 goes into effect on March 31, 2024, and organizations have until March 31, 2025 to phase in new requirements.
+PCI DSS 4.0 went into effect on March 31, 2024, and organizations had until March 31, 2025, to phase in new requirements.

 About the author